 In a world filled with change, it is often not the practical changes we find difficult but rather the emotional letting go of the way the world used to be and the taking on of new roles, identities, and ways of being.

-The first stage is to Separate from the way the world used to be and then turn to face the future.
+The first stage is to let go of the way the world used to be and turn to face the future.
 The second stage is to take the first step into the unknown: leaving behind the security of the old world and taking the risk of building something new.

 Crossing the Threshold

-One day you will look back at the Threshold stage as a time of freedom.
-So treat the ambiguity of this period as an opportunity for innovation, exploration, and adventure.
+One day you will look back at the Threshold stage as a time of freedom, so treat the ambiguity of this period as an opportunity for innovation, exploration, and adventure.
 Switch from asking “Are we there yet?” to “Are we heading in the right direction?”
 Experiment!
 In the Threshold stage all things are possible.

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.